ibm-cloud-docs/logs-router/tenants-list.md

 ## Before you begin
 {: #tenants-list-prereqs}

-Be sure that you have completed the following steps:
+Complete the following steps:

 1. Review [About {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about) to understand concepts.

-2. Review the [getting started](/docs/logs-router?topic=logs-router-getting-started) to understand configuration steps.

-3. Install all prerequisite tools as described in the [getting started](/docs/logs-router?topic=logs-router-getting-started&interface=ui#getting-started-before-you-begin-2).
+2. Install all prerequisite tools as described in the [getting started](/docs/logs-router?topic=logs-router-getting-started&interface=ui#getting-started-before-you-begin-2).

-4. Set up permissions to manage targets in the account.
+3. Set up permissions to manage targets in the account.
 For more information, see [Setting up IAM permissions for managing tenants](/docs/logs-router?topic=logs-router-tenant-iam-permissions).

-5. To list tenants by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
+4. To get details on a tenant by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
 For more information, see [Connecting to {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about#about_connecting).

 ## Retrieving the IAM bearer token